 “They speak in Whispers” – the Hollow tree experience:

 Experience what it’s like to be an ancient tree.
 This project blends visual and audio media with remnants of an old western red cedar to present an immersive experience for human visitors to imagine an old tree's experience in the forest.
 Old trees have their own experience of the forest, surrounded by other trees and animals who are part of their community.
 What do old trees see and hear?

-Tree, Earth, Sky – VR headset experience (coming soon):
+Tree, Earth, Sky – VR headset experience:

-This project uses 3D 360 video, and sound recordings of an actual location of an old growth grove of trees on Vancouver Island.
+This project uses 3D 360 video, and sound recordings of an old growth grove of trees on Vancouver Island.
 The VR headset experience depicts some of the invisible activities of the trees and microorganisms in their forest community.
 Old trees are networked hubs of activity in the forest.
 They reach through the soil to interact with microorganisms, and they grow up through the forest into the forest canopy to reach the sunlight.
 In the forest soil, the tree roots are part of the mycorrhiza, a network of interactions between fungi and plants and trees.
 This network exchanges nutrients—carbohydrates, water and minerals—between trees, plants, bacteria and fungi Experience the liveliness of an old growth grove, with its vibrant soil community and powerful ancient trees